gohugoio/hugo/content/getting-started/installing.md

 #### Cons

 * Might not be the latest version, especially if you are using an older, stable version (e.g., Ubuntu 16.04 LTS).
-Until backports and PPA are available, you may consider installing the Hugo snap package to get the latest version of Hugo, as described below.
+Until backports and PPA are available, you may consider installing the Hugo snap package to get the latest version of Hugo.

 ### Arch